litmuschaos/litmus/experiments/generic/disk_fill/README.md

 ## Details

-- Causes Disk Stress buy filling up the Ephemeral Storage of the Pod using one of it containers.
+- Causes Disk Stress by filling up the Ephemeral Storage of the Pod using one of it containers.
 - Causes Pod to get Evicted if the Pod exceeds it Ephemeral Storage Limit.
 - Tests the Ephemeral Storage Limits, to ensure those parameters are sufficient.